mariadb-developers/nodejs-quickstart/README.md

 $ npm install mariadb
 ```

-Finally, to execute the sample JavaScript files.
+Finally, to execute the sample JavaScript files using the `node` [CLI command](https://nodejs.org/api/cli.html).

 **Note:** Be sure to update the connection configuration to point to _your_ database in the JavaScript sample files.
 For example, [here](connect/connection.js#L7-L11).